The Garden Grazer

 Instructions

-• Can serve immediately or cover and refrigerate for at least two hours.
-(It tastes best after flavors blend.)
-Re-stir before serving as some dressing will settle on the bottom.
+• Serving: You can serve this dish immediately or cover and refrigerate for at least two hours.
+(It tastes even better after the flavors blend.)
+Re-stir before serving as some dressing settles at the bottom.

 Notes

-Make ahead: This is a great dish to prepare in advance as the flavors enhance as it chills.
+Make ahead: It's great prepared in advance because the flavors enhance as it chills.

 Recipe adapted from Whole Foods.